 Requests for travel funds are to be made prior to travel.
 Travel requests should be made through your department's representative on the Doctoral Policy Committee.
 The Doctoral Policy Committee uses the approval of your department's representative in making decisions on travel awards.

 The request should contain a description of the need for travel and a budget summary.
 Program participants should attach a copy of the program acceptance letter or other supporting documentation.
 An electronic request for travel funds is acceptable.

-No funding will be provided to attend any conferences as a attendee, discussant, or track chair.
-Travel funding is available for the first four years a student is enrolled in the PhD program.
-All funding requests will be submitted to the student's department representative on the Committee prior to travel.
+No funding will be provided to attend any conferences as an attendee, discussant, or track chair, except for the 1st year students, as described above.
+With the exception of funding for fifth year for a student presenting his/her research at a premier conference, travel funding is available for the first four years a student is enrolled in the PhD program.